mismayil/Pangea/README.md

 The `data/sample_data.json` file contains samples of the finetuning data used for training PANGEA.
 The `data/images` folder contains images referred to in the data sample.

-Here is an example of one such data instance:
+Below is an example of one such data instance:

 ```json
 {